 Enter a new Name for the cloned package.

-Select the Replace Existing? checkbox to replace an existing package with the same name.
+Select the Replace checkbox to replace an existing package with the same name.

 Click Clone.